xirago/tf-gcp-cloud-run/README.md

 ./bin/cloud-shell-deploy.sh
 ```

-The script will run some pre-flight checks and if needed:
+The script will run some pre-flight checks ( and create backend config if needed):

 - Create a GCS bucket for remote state storage
 - Create a local state backend file configured for the GCS bucket